KrakeIO/krake-data-server/README.md

 ```

 # Query Operators
-HTTP GET Request to query Krake data server for data
+HTTP GET Request to query Krake data server for data.
+Important: Operators made available are restricted to ones that are indempotent of nature

 ```console
 http://krake-data-server/:table_name/search/:format?q=query_object
 ```